 Are You Brave Enough for State Room B-340?

 The famous Queen Mary began transporting guests across the ocean in 1936 and during WW II transported 800,000 soldiers to the frontlines.
-Now docked in Long Beach, California, The Queen Mary Museum & Hotel in Long Beach, California, has had guests report faint screams, flickering lights and shadowy figures.
+Now permanently in Long Beach, California, The Queen Mary Museum & Hotel in Long Beach, California, has had guests report faint screams, flickering lights and shadowy figures.
 A lady in white has been seen dancing and young children haunt guests who dare to enter the swimming pool.

 State room B-340 is the scene of the most activity, with a sink turning on and off and covers being yanked off guests.
 There were so many complaints, it was not rented for a while, but you can now book it and try to conjure spirits yourself with the Ouija board, tarot cards and crystal ball in the room.
 In the fall the ship becomes a haunted attraction.